hashicorp/terraform-plugin-docs/README.md

     --examples-dir <ARG>             examples directory based on provider-dir                                                                                           (default: "examples")
     --ignore-deprecated <ARG>        don't generate documentation for deprecated resources and data-sources                                                             (default: "false")
     --provider-dir <ARG>             relative or absolute path to the root provider code directory when running the command outside the root provider code directory
-    --provider-name <ARG>            provider name, as used in Terraform configurations
+    --provider-name <ARG>            provider name, as used in Terraform configurations; defaults to the --provider-dir short name (after removing `terraform-provider-` prefix)
     --providers-schema <ARG>         path to the providers schema JSON file, which contains the output of the terraform providers schema -json command.
 Setting this flag will skip building the provider and calling Terraform CLI
     --rendered-provider-name <ARG>   provider name, as generated in documentation (ex. page titles, ...)
     --rendered-website-dir <ARG>     output directory based on provider-dir                                                                                             (default: "docs")